-- identity of the pest to the appropriate level (e.g. genus, species, strain, biotype, physiological race), life stage, and if laboratory or field strain was used - conditions under which the pests are cultured, reared or grown - biological traits of the pest relevant to the treatment (e.g. viability, genetic variability, weight, developmental time, development stage, fecundity, freedom from disease or parasites) - method of natural or artificial infestation - determination of most resistant species/life stage (in the regulated article where appropriate).
+- identity of the pest to the appropriate level (e.g. genus, species, st. v, bit ype, physiological race), life stage, and if laboratory or field strain was used - conditions under which the pests are cultured, reared or grow - biological traits of the pest relevant to the treatment (e.g. vi pility, genetic ariability, weight, developmental time, development stage, fecundity, freedom from diseasor - method of natural or artificial infestation - determination of most resistant species/life state (IIII. regular districts where appropriate).